TritonDataCenter/rfd/rfd/0026/README.md

 ##### Reaping failed and deleted volumes

-Volumes in state `failed` and `deleted` do not need to be present in persistent storage forever.
+Volumes in state `failed` are stored in Moray, but they do not need to be present in persistent storage forever.
 Not deleting these entries has an impact on performance.
 For instance, searches take longer and responses are larger, which tends to increase response latency.
 Maintenance is also impacted.
 For instance, migrations take longer as there are more objects to handle.

 A separate process running in the VOLAPI service's zone will delete these entries from persistent storage after some time.
 This period will need to be